AI risks: what directors and officers need to know

 AI benefits and challenges

-Across every sector, AI tools are redefining businesses’ ways of working, streamlining processes and increasing productivity.
-The technology has promised to facilitate customer services and is responsible for the creation of new products and employment opportunities.
+Across every sector, AI tools are redefining businesses’ ways of working by streamlining processes and increasing productivity.
+This technology has promised to facilitate enhanced customer services and is responsible for the creation of new products and employment opportunities.

 Companies’ disclosure of their AI usage is another potential source of exposure.
 Amid surging investor interest in AI, companies and their boards may be tempted to overstate the extent of their AI capabilities and investments.
-This practice, known as ‘AI washing’, recently led one plaintiff to file a securities class-action lawsuit (opens a new window) in the US against an AI-enabled software platform company, arguing that investors had been misled.
+This practice, known as ‘AI washing’, has led to a number of securities class action lawsuits in the US, arguing that investors have been misled.
+There has also been enforcement actions taken by the Securities Exchange Commission (SEC).

 An emerging risk for directors and officers

-Allegations of poor AI governance procedures or claims for AI technology failure as well as misrepresentation may be alleged against directors and officers in the form of a breach of the directors’ duties.
-Such claims could damage a company’s reputation and result in a D&O class action.
+Demonstrating Board level ownership and understanding will be critical in reassuring D&O insurers that AI-related risks are being actively managed.
+Allegations of poor AI governance procedures or claims for AI technology failure, as well as misrepresentation, may be alleged against directors in the form of a breach of the directors’ duties.
+Such claims could damage a company’s reputation and result in a derivative claim.

 Key AI risks for directors and officers include:

-• Legal liability – where AI takes a greater role in corporate decision-making, including undisclosed use of AI or inadequate disclosure of its risks
+• Non-disclosure claims – un- or under-disclosed use of AI or inadequate disclosure of its risks.

-• Negligence claims – including allegations of discrimination, bias, invasion of privacy, and redress for victims who have suffered damage as a result of AI failure
+• Negligence claims – including allegations of discrimination, bias, invasion of privacy, and redress for employees, customers, or other third parties who have suffered damage as a result of AI failure.

-• Insurance risk – if a business suffers loss due to an AI failure, and it does not have adequate insurance, this may lead to claims, with directors potentially liable for a breach of their duties for failing to arrange adequate insurance coverage
+• Insurance risk – if a business suffers loss due to an AI failure, and it does not have adequate insurance, can directors be criticized by stakeholders for failing to arrange adequate insurance coverage?

 Board-level considerations for AI